Coastal Foraging

 Habitat:

-Flat rocks that are only exposed for a few hows when the tide is out.
+Flat rocks that are only exposed for a few hours when the tide is out.
 They need a relatively flat surface in order to gain suction and so aren’t that common in areas with rough rock.
 The more tidal rock and the smoother it the more likely you are to find them.
-Fortunately they are very common and you’d probably struggle to find a beach in the UK where there aren’t any.
+Fortunately, they are very common and you’d probably struggle to find a beach in the UK where there aren’t any.

 Identification: